Are you searching for a Halloween Skeleton Cake Recipe?

 - Have the liquid ingredients measured and ready to go before you start to pour.
 Pour both the water/rum and vinegar/oil into the well.
 Stir well.

-- This recipe make one 8 inch cake.
+- This Halloween Skeleton Cake Recipe makes one 8 inch cake.
 Pour the batter into the cake tin(s).
 Bake for 30-40 minutes.
-Insert a toothpick into the center and see that it comes out clean.
+Insert a toothpick into the centre and see that it comes out clean.

 - Allow the cake to cool completely.